Slip and Fall Accidents

 Slip and fall accidents often occur in business establishments.
 If you slipped on what is considered a transitory object, such as food, you must show that the business had constructive knowledge of the condition.
 You must prove that if the enterprise or its employees had exercised ordinary care, it would have known about the risk.
 You can also show that the dangerous condition was foreseeable because it occurred on a regular basis.

-The slip and fall attorneys at Frankl & Kominsky can review the facts of your case to determine if a property owner in Boynton Beach or elsewhere is liable for your injuries.
+The slip and fall attorneys at Frankl & Kominsky can review the facts of your case to determine if a property owner in West Palm Beach or elsewhere is liable for your injuries.
 If you have a viable claim, we can help you assert your right to damages.
-We serve ordinary people in South Florida communities such as Lake Worth, West Palm Beach, and Palm Beach Gardens.
+We serve ordinary people in Palm Beach County communities such as Lake Worth, and Palm Beach Gardens.
 Give us a call today at (855) 800-8000 or complete our online form for a no-obligation consultation.
 Our team is fluent in Spanish and Creole.